 The Nantahala National Forest features some of the most rugged, untouched outdoor spaces in the state.
 Nantahala Lake is in the middle of that action.
 Burgeoning whitewater rafters often use the lake as a training ground to prepare for runs down the nearby Nantahala River.

-The lake is in the middle of nowhere, 18 miles from the nearest town.
+The lake is 18 miles from the nearest town in the middle of nowhere.
 There are scattered cottages and camping options nearby, as well as a few high-quality roadside shacks serving up milkshakes and NC BBQ.

 You’ll find plenty of fishing, boating, and tranquility across the waters of this lake.
 Outdoorswomen looking for a lake that allows them to explore old-growth forests and surround themselves in nature deeply will feel at home here.

 Swim across the border in Lake Wylie, 325 miles of shoreline that spans between North and South Carolina.
 Locals from both states love the calm waters and shoreline filled with shade.
-It’s another lake close to Charlotte that supports a sizable full-time community of inhabitants eager to share their little slice of waterfront haven.
+Another lake close to Charlotte supports a sizable full-time community of inhabitants eager to share their little slice of waterfront heaven.

 You’ll always be able to find bass, catfish, and crappie in the waters here, as well as plenty of places to rent paddleboards and kayaks.

-The unassuming jewel of the piedmont region, Jordan Lake sits in the heart of the most developed region of North Carolina and offers a breath of fresh air.
-The largely undeveloped shoreline is perfect for weekend camping trips, and the number of put-in spots and clay-covered beaches create the recipe for a great day.
+The natural jewel of the piedmont region, Jordan Lake sits in the heart of the most developed area of North Carolina and offers a breath of fresh air.
+The largely undeveloped shoreline is perfect for weekend camping trips, and the number of put-in spots and clay-covered beaches creates the recipe for a great day.

 If you’re packing the s’mores, you’ll have your pick of over 1,000 campsites.
 Be sure to extend your campsite booking long enough to cover some ground.
 Thirteen miles of hiking trails grant visitors up-close looks at bald eagle species.

-Folks flock to the shores of Jordan Lake for many reasons, from swimming, hiking, birdwatching, to boating.
-All of the lake’s visitors enjoy the slice of nature in the research triangle.
+Folks flock to the shores of Jordan Lake for many reasons, from swimming, hiking, birdwatching to boating.
+The lake’s visitors enjoy the slice of nature in the research triangle.

 Bay Tree Lake

 Canals connect Bay Tree Lake to various other local bodies of water, offering visitors unique ways to spend a day on the water.
-The lake is part of a larger community of lakes, and no one knows how they got there.
+The lake is part of a larger community of lakes in North Carolina, and no one knows how they got there.

-The man-made canals provide every home in the area a pathway directly out to the lake, so renting a cottage in this area guarantees a wonderful day’s kayak.
+The artificial canals provide every home in the area a pathway directly out to the lake, so renting a cottage in this area guarantees a beautiful day’s kayak.

-Three dams converged in the Blue Ridge Mountains to form Lake James, and the local community has capitalized on the development to establish a great spot for a day on the water.
+Three dams converged in the Blue Ridge Mountains to form Lake James, and the local community has capitalized on the development to establish an excellent spot for a day on the water.
 A thriving beachfront features showers, changing rooms, and restrooms to give you more tools for your day on the lake.

-The beachfront even offers simple concession services to make sure you won’t have to leave before sunset.
+The beachfront even offers simple concession services to ensure you won’t have to leave before sunset.
 A lifeguard watches over protected swimming areas, and plenty of drive-in camping options have come together to ensure there are always others to play with at Lake James.